Port Hope 8 case: The cause célèbre

 In 1990, the Conservative Justice Minister, Kim Campbell, appointed a commission under Donald Avison to reexamine the Port Hope 8 case.
 In December 1990 Campbell reached her conclusions that all of the accused were indeed guilty and there was no miscarriage of justice.
-The Crown's report stated that Comeau killed Matiyek and explained away the contradiction of the "boomerang bullet" by concluding one of the bullets that Comeau was alleged to have fired went though Matiyek's neck and somehow by means unknown to science turned around in mid-air to come back to strike Comeau in the arm.
+The Crown's report stated that Comeau killed Matiyek and explained away the contradiction of the "boomerang bullet" by concluding one of the bullets that Comeau was alleged to have fired went through Matiyek's neck and somehow by means unknown to science turned around in mid-air to come back to strike Comeau in the arm.
 In response, Lorne Campbell in an interview with the journalist Timothy Appleby of the Globe & Mail made later in December 1990 once again confessed that he had killed Matiyek and begged the Crown to charge him with Matiyek's murder.
 Unlike his statements on the stand during the trial in 1979, Campbell was not protected by the Canada Evidence Act and he could have had been charged with murder on the basis of his interview with Appleby that was published on the front page of the Globe & Mail.
 Campbell told Appleby that he was well aware that he was not protected by the Canada Evidence Act, but he had once again confessed to the murder because innocent men were serving life sentences for a crime he had committed.
 In his biography, Unrepentant by Peter Edwards published in May 2013, Campbell once again confessed to killing Matieyk and stated that he was willing to be charged with murder on the basis of his statements.

 On 5 December 1991, Joe Bastos, one of the lawyers for Merv Blaker told a private detective who summarized his statement as: "The group jerked around for a long time before producing the gunman.
 Finally Campbell was brought forward, he was a real space cadet, he was always stoned.
 Thinks Sanguigni might have been the gunman".
 A number of other wrongly convicted people such as Rubin "Hurricane" Carter, Donald Marshall Jr., and David Milgaard were all active in speaking at rallies for the "Port Hope 8" in the 1990s.
 At one such rally in 1995 in Toronto, Campbell confessed in a speech to killing Matiyek, and received much applause.
 The last of the "Port Hope 8" to be released was Comeau, who was freed on 8 September 2000.
 The Port Hope case is routinely taught in Canadian law schools as a textbook example of a miscarriage of justice.